History of Saxony: Kingdom of Saxony (1806–1918)

 The Kingdom of Saxony had left only an area of 5789 sqmi with a population at that era of 1,500,000 inhabitants; under these conditions it became a member of the German Confederation that was founded in 1815.
 King John (1854–73) sided with Austria in the struggle between Prussia and Austria as to the supremacy in Germany.
-Consequently, in the War of 1866, when Prussia was successful, the independence of Saxony was once more in danger; only the intervention of the Austrian Emperor saved Saxony from being entirely absorbed by Prussia.
+Consequently, in the Austro-Prussian War, when Prussia was successful, the independence of Saxony was once more in danger; only the intervention of the Austrian Emperor saved Saxony from being entirely absorbed by Prussia.
 The kingdom, however, was obliged to join the North German Confederation of which Prussia was the head.
 In 1871 Saxony became one of the states of the newly founded German Empire.

+Saxony ranked as the most industrialised state in Europe by 1871, second only to Belgium.
+Census figures from that year recorded 52% of the population employed in industry and crafts and 10% in trade and transportation, with agriculture accounting for just 16%.
+The fifth largest state of the German Empire by area and third by population, it was the most densely populated state in Europe.

 King John was followed by his son King Albert (1873–1902); Albert was succeeded by his brother George (1902–04); the son of George is King Frederick Augustus III.
 Prince Maximilian (born 1870), a brother of the king, became a priest in 1896, was engaged in parish work in London and Nuremberg, and since 1900 has been a professor of canon law and liturgy in the University of Freiburg in Switzerland.

-The Kingdom of Saxony was the fifth state of the German Empire in area and third in population; in 1905 the average population per square mile was 778.8.
-Saxony was the most densely peopled state of the empire, and indeed of all Europe; the reason was the very large immigration on account of the development of manufactures.
-In 1910 the population amounted to 5,302,485; of whom 218,033 were Catholics; 4,250,398 Evangelical Lutherans; 14,697 Jews; and a small proportion of other denominations.
+In 1910 the average population per square km was 320.
+The population amounted to 5,302,485; of whom 218,033 were Catholics; 4,250,398 Evangelical Lutherans; 14,697 Jews; and a small proportion of other denominations.

-The Catholic population of Saxony owes its present numbers largely to immigration during the 19th century.
-Catholicism that can be traced back to the period before the Reformation is found only in one section, the governmental department of Bautzen.
-Even here there is no continuous Catholic district, but there are a number of villages where the population is almost entirely Catholic, and two cities (Ostritz and Schirgiswalde) where Catholics are in the majority.
-It should also be mentioned that about 1.5% of the inhabitants of Saxony consists of the remains of a Slavonic tribe called by the Germans Wends, and in their own language "Serbjo".
-These Wends, who number about 120,000 persons and live in Saxon and Prussian Lusatia, are entirely surrounded by a German population; consequently owing to German influence the Wendic language, manners, and customs are gradually disappearing.
-About 50,000 Wends live in the Kingdom of Saxony; of these about 12,000 belong to the Catholic Church; some fifty Wendic villages are entirely Catholic.
-There is also a large Wendic population in the city of Bautzen, where among 30,000 inhabitants 7,000 are Wends.